usuaero/MachUpX/examples/How_To_Create_Input_Files.md

             "ID" : (uint)
                 ID tag of the wing segment, used for specifying which other wing segments are defined relative to it.
-May not be 0.
+MAY NOT BE 0.

             "is_main" : (bool)
                 Specifies whether this wing segment is part of the main wing (used for determining